Convenience Stores Near Mt. Fuji – What Locals Really Buy and How Travelers Can Use Them

 When you think of a convenience store, you might picture a quick stop for snacks or drinks.

-But in Japan, a “konbini” is so much more than that.
+But in around Mt Fuji, a “konbini” is so much more than that.

 For travelers, Japanese convenience stores are an essential part of the journey — offering not just food and drinks, but a whole range of incredibly useful services.